Looking Beyond Coupons and Co-Ops for Food Savings

 by Gary Foreman

-Coupons and co-ops can help cut food costs quite a bit depending on where you live.
+Coupons and co-ops can help cut food costs quite a bit, depending on where you live.
 But what if these tools aren’t readily available to you?
 We explore ways to find food savings beyond coupons and co-ops.

 I am frustrated!
-I always read about people who have many options in saving on groceries.
+I always read about people who have many options for saving on groceries.
 We do not live in a town that offers double coupons or co-ops for food.
 There are only two grocery stores.
-The price of gas lately doesn’t even make it efficient for us to go to Costco 180 miles away.
+The price of gas lately doesn’t make it efficient for us to go to Costco 180 miles away.

 Kay has a point.
 Not everyone has the same tools available to them.
-So let’s see if we can’t find some ways to reduce grocery bills for folks who don’t live in the big city.
+So, let’s see if we can’t find some ways to reduce grocery bills for folks who don’t live in the big city.

 Two tools will help you to avoid food waste.
 First, don’t buy perishables that aren’t in your menu plan.
 Second, have a plan for your leftovers.
 Don’t let them spoil in the refrigerator.